Falmouth-Games-Academy/comp140-api-hacking/README.md

 A description of Habitica is found on [their website](https://habitica.com).

 Perhaps as a stretch goal, the custom rewards on habitica could correspond to in-game Skyrim items, so that they appear in the inventory when bought using Habitica's reward system...

+##Sources used

+The template for the Visual Studio project and main.cpp of my SKSE plugin that I used can be found [here](https://github.com/xanderdunn/skaar/releases/tag/plugin3).
+I used [this](https://github.com/xanderdunn/skaar/wiki/SKSE%3A-Getting-Started) tutorial and that Visual Studio solution to get started.